thegymnasium/seemingly-seamless/slides-intro.md

 largely self-taught

 Notes:
-- Perhaps it’s not unusual these days, but I’m largely self taught with regard to the web.
+- maybe not unusual these days, but I’m largely self taught with regard to the web
+- could mean there are different (or better) ways to do what we did

 ---